1avinash-ctrl/VBA-hotel-management-system/README.md

 2. Please Extract the file before use.

-3.Enable the macros before getting started.
+3. Enable the macros before getting started.

+4. Some data has already been added in the Data Sheet.
+You can practise usign those data.

+5. Automatic Inovice generator is also added.